fmalmeida/MpGAP/docs/manual.rst

    * - ``--medaka_sequencing_model``
      - N
-     - NA
+     - r941_min_fast_g303
      - Used to polish a longreads-only assembly with Medaka.
 It selects a Medaka ONT sequencing model for polishing.
+Please read `medaka manual <https://github.com/nanoporetech/medaka#models>`_ for more instructions.

    * - ``--nanopolish_fast5Path``
      - N